2021Online Exclusive

 Related Posts

-• These are frustrating times for supporters of liberal democracy in East Africa.
+• Dictating Democracy - On Recent Elections in East AfricaFrustrating times for supporters of liberal democracy in East Africa.
 Over the last two years, Kenya, Uganda and Rwanda have all held deeply problematic presidential elections and the latter two countries have tabled radical constitutional reforms that threaten to cement these so-called democracies into dictatorships.
-East African leaders…

 Leave a Reply